cyanidecupcake/fab-moments-handbook/checkIn.md

 - Revising Stage

+##Before the Chat
-Plan what questions you want to ask before the chat begins
+As a group plan what questions you want to ask and write them down in a Google Doc.

+Decide who will be asking questions during the chat.
+You can rotate Askers or have one dedicated Asker.

-Remind your participants of the city and country of their FABpal's host site.
+Remind your group of the city and country of their FABpal's host site.
+If you want, you can research a bit about your FABpal's home, but it might be fun to just ask them!

 Test your internet conductivity

+##During the Chat
+The Listeners and the Askers should each have access to a computer with the Google Doc page open.

+As the chat takes place Listeners can write questions in the Google Doc that they want the Asker to ask.

-Listen to what your FABpal is saying, ask follow up questions if necessary
+Listen to what your FABpal is saying when they answer your question.
+Ask follow up questions if necessary.

-Take turns.
+Remember to take turns, you should ask a question, then your FABpal should have the opportunity to ask you a question.

-Starter Questions:
+## Starter Questions:

-Can you explain your project?
+* Can you explain your project?

-What are house's like in your city?
+* What are houses like where you live?

-What has been the most challenging part of your project so far?
+* What has been the most challenging part of your project so far?

+* What has been your favourite part of your project so far?

-What materials will you be using for your HOME?
+* What materials will you be using for your HOME?
+Why?

+* What electronics will you be using in your HOME?
 Why?